vsemecky/stylegan2-ada/README.md

     512x640 = min_h = 5, min_w= 4, res_log2 = 7<br>
     1280x768 = min_h = 3, min_w = 5, res_log2 = 8<br>

-    NOTE: The 'auto' config will use a lot of gpu memory and probably crash the training.
-Use 'v100_16gb', one of the others, or create your own in the train.py file.<br>
+    NOTE: The 'auto' config does now work but ymmv.
+It uses the longest side as the resolution to base the mb size.
+Use 'v100_16gb' or one of the others for a more stylegan2 'f' config.
+It's also easy to create your own config by editing train.py file.<br>
 * **Raw jpg option for datasets**:<br>

     The default is raw datasets.
 Use the option --use_raw=0 for normal datasets.<br>